josdejong/workerpool/README.md

 - Cancel running tasks
 - Set a timeout on tasks
 - Handles crashed workers
-- Small, only 3.5 kB minified and gzipped
+- Small, less than 4 kB minified and gzipped

 ## Install